1

 To thrive as a Reporting Intern, you need strong analytical abilities, attention to detail, and proficiency in data collection and reporting, often supported by coursework in business, statistics, or communications.
 Familiarity with Microsoft Excel, data visualization tools, and possibly basic knowledge of SQL or Google Analytics is typically required.
 Effective communication, time management, and a willingness to learn help set exceptional candidates apart.
 These skills ensure accurate, timely reporting and support data-driven decision-making within organizations.

-How to do an intern report?
+How to report for an internship?

 What does a Reporting Intern do?